treacherousfiend/mastercomfig/config/README.md

 ### mastercomfig-disable-pyroland-addon

 This is an addon which removes Pyroland map textures.
-It is used in the `low` and `very-low` presets by default.
+It is used in the `low` and `destitute` presets by default.

 ### mastercomfig-flat-mouse-addon